snap-stanford/snap/contrib/unict_univr-risnap/ReadMe.txt

 	 (0 2)

-To load your own networks in our example use TNodeEDatNet<TStr, TStr> network type.
-Otherwise you can import directly the library header from the files rinetmatch.h or rids.h and call the Match function (see risnap.cpp, risnapds.cpp for further references).
+In order to load your own networks in our example use TNodeEDatNet<TStr, TStr>
+network type from Snap library.
+Otherwise you can import directly the library header from files rinetmatch.h or rids.h and call the Match function (see risnap.cpp, risnapds.cpp for further references).
-If you want to use other types for the annotation of nodes and edges, please make sure they have already defined the '==' operator.
+If you have to use other annotation type for nodes and edges, please make sure they have already defined the '==' operator.

 ===============================================================================